 I recently returned from a month long trip to several countries in West Africa (Mauritania, Senegal, The Gambia & Guinea-Bissau).
 It was truly an amazing trip, seeing places & cultures that I had never before experienced.
-Overall, the trip went incredibly well, especially considering that the conditions of the places that I visited.
+Overall, the trip went incredibly well, especially considering the conditions of the places that I visited.
 What follows is a trip report for the first half of the trip, in Mauritania for 13 days.
 You can read about the second half of the trip HERE.

 The plan for the trip was to use Dakar, Senegal, as the base for seeing the region.
 From there, I flew to the capitol of Mauritania, Nouakchott and started a 12 day tour of the country.
 But first, I’ll rewind a big and start from the beginning.
 I flew Air France all the way to Dakar (with a connection in Paris/CDG).

 The flight to CDG was ok.
 Not even completely full, although i had someone sitting beside me.
 They did have champagne though.
 The food wasn’t anything special.
 I managed to sleep a bit for a few hours.
 The crew absolutely hated speaking English.
 Every time that they came to my row with me or drink service they started in french, even though they should have known after the first time that we were all English speakers.
 The landing at CDG was really rough, and it briefly seemed like we were going to swerve off the run way.
 Then we taxied for about 20 minutes, and i got to hike to my connecting flight.
 I got some lunch, and then waited over 2 hours for my flight.